vuetags/vuetags/packages/documentation/tags/inputs/file-input.md

 You can use the `v-model` as you're used to in Vue.
 Check the [official documentation](https://vuejs.org/api/built-in-directives.html#v-model) for more information on how to use models.

 ::: warning
 Note that the HTML file input does not allow setting files programmatically.
 So if you set the model from the parent, the input element will not show that files are selected.
-The component will contain the set files though.
+The model will have the files selected though.
 :::

 ## Props